jnvfalkenried/llm_project/README.md

 This application is a movie recommendation and review chatbot powered by Gemini 1.5 LLM.
 The chatbot provides detailed answers to movie-related queries and can also fetch movie recommendations and reviews from an integrated vector database.
 The app is built using Python, Streamlit, and a vector database for enhanced recommendations.

-The application is built using docker, having two different containers, one for the application itself and one for runnign the FAISS database
+The application is built using docker, having two different containers, one for the application itself and one for runnign the Chroma database

 ## Usage